gregurco/jobeet-tutorial/docs/days/day-7.md

 {% endblock %}
 ```

 Pagination will work but will look not in style of Bootstrap 3.
-Let's configure it.
+Let’s configure it.
 Create file `knp_paginator.yml` in `config/packages` and past there next code to change the style of paginator:

 ```yaml